 | Unclean Master Data | Sources are distributed and uncleaned | Define minimum data set, appoint Data Steward, Quick Cleaning Sprint | FM Management + Data Steward |

-| Integration Gaps (SAP/IFC/IoT) | Interfaces not specified, missing PoC | 2-week integration PoC with test data and logging | IT Integrator + Vendor |
+| Integration breaks (SAP/IFC/IoT) | Interfaces not specified, missing PoC | 2-week integration PoC with test data and logging | IT Integrator + Vendor |

-| Mobile/Offline Failures | Offline scenarios ignored | Offline workflows mandatory as demo scenario in pilot | FM Key User + Vendor |
+| Mobile/Offline failures | Offline scenarios ignored | Offline workflows mandatory in pilot as demo scenario | FM Key User + Vendor |

 | Vendor Lock-in through Custom Code | Too many custom adjustments early in the project | Only accept configurable solutions; regulate ownership of code contractually | Purchasing + Legal |